How does the Auto-scheduler in my plan work?

 First of all, the Auto-scheduler won’t reschedule issues in the active sprint, even if it’s overbooked.

 Secondly, the Auto-scheduler won’t overwrite any values of issues in the active sprint.
 Sprint, Team, and Release can only be overwritten in the active sprint if the field is empty.
-Learn how to configure the auto-scheduler.
+See how to configure the auto-scheduler.

 How the Auto-scheduler handles capacity